react-navigation/react-native-safe-area-view/README.md

 yarn add react-native-safe-area-view react-native-safe-area-context
 ```

 Next, you need to link `react-native-safe-area-context`.
-If you are using autolinking, run `pod install` again.
+If you are using autolinking, run `npx pod-install` again.
 If not, follow [these instructions](https://github.com/th3rdwave/react-native-safe-area-context#getting-started).
 Then re-build your app binary.

 ## Usage